aeonguild/aeonwallet/README.md

 An original android wallet app built for Aeon.

+## What is Aeon

+Aeon is a cryptocurrency based on the Cryptonote Protocol.
+It is intended to be a minimal version creating less encryption bloat and using a faster hashing algorithm KangarooTwelve while maintining the same private transactions and balances.
+Find more information https://github.com/aeonix/aeon.

 ## Download.

 Find the apk files in https://github.com/ivoryguru/aeonwallet/tree/main/app/release.
 Most android phones will use the `app-arm64-v8a-release.apk`.